Atommash: Modern period (2000–2012)

-YACONTO LLC appealed to Russian President Vladimir Putin with a Statement (out. №120815-А01 of 15.08.2012), openly published on www.yaconto.com.
-The grounds for addressing the Guarantor of Constitution of Russia were set by replies sent by Rosimuschestvo (out. №DP-13/26669 of 13.07.2012 and out. №13/30986 of 03.08.2012), in response to Statements of YACONTO LLC (out. №120614-A01 of 14.06.2012 and out. №120702-A01 of 02.07.2012) regarding restoration of the status-quo of Atommash OJSC through the implementation of Project-A. The reply received from the North Caucasian Federal District Headquarters of the Investigative Committee of Russia (out. №301/23-4686-12 of 05.09.2012), which speak of inspections of the premeditated bankruptcy of Atommash OJSC carried out by the branches of the Russian Ministry of Interior and General Prosecutor's Office in Rostov region, prompted YACONTO LLC to address Vladimir Putin with a Complaint (out. №120924-А01 of 24.09.2012).
-Disappearance of YACONTO LLC's Statement (out. №120815-А01 of 15.08.2012), addressed to Russian President Vladimir Putin personally, from the Presidential Administration of Russia, and the 3 (three) letters from federal authorities, became a reason for YACONTO LLC to appeal to the Russian President once again (out. №121009-A01 of 09.10.2012) with extended information about the activity of corrupt officials, involved in the bankruptcy of Atommash OJSC.
+YACONTO LLC appealed to Russian President Vladimir Putin with a Statement (out.
+No.120815-А01 of 15.08.2012), openly published on www.yaconto.com.
+The grounds for addressing the Guarantor of Constitution of Russia were set by replies sent by Rosimuschestvo (out.
+No.DP-13/26669 of 13.07.2012 and out.
+No.13/30986 of 03.08.2012), in response to Statements of YACONTO LLC (out.
+No.120614-A01 of 14.06.2012 and out.
+No.120702-A01 of 02.07.2012) regarding restoration of the status-quo of Atommash OJSC through the implementation of Project-A. The reply received from the North Caucasian Federal District Headquarters of the Investigative Committee of Russia (out.
+No.301/23-4686-12 of 05.09.2012), which speak of inspections of the premeditated bankruptcy of Atommash OJSC carried out by the branches of the Russian Ministry of Interior and General Prosecutor's Office in Rostov region, prompted YACONTO LLC to address Vladimir Putin with a Complaint (out.
+No.120924-А01 of 24.09.2012).
+Disappearance of YACONTO LLC's Statement (out.
+No.120815-А01 of 15.08.2012), addressed to Russian President Vladimir Putin personally, from the Presidential Administration of Russia, and the 3 (three) letters from federal authorities, became a reason for YACONTO LLC to appeal to the Russian President once again (out.
+No.121009-A01 of 09.10.2012) with extended information about the activity of corrupt officials, involved in the bankruptcy of Atommash OJSC.

 On 29.10.2012 Moscow's Presnenskiy district court sentenced the former director of the Energomash group Alexander Stepanov to 4.5 years in prison at the lawsuit from Sberbank of Russia, finding him guilty of attempted 12-billion-ruble fraud and exceeding his authority.
 This, however, did not prevent the Saint Petersburg-based Engineering Company AEM-technology JSC (a subsidiary of Atomenergomash, a part of the Rosatom State corporation) from leasing the production assets of the former Atommash OJSC.
 Russia's target of 23% of country's electricity to be generated by nuclear power plants by 2020, as well as works under existing (not including future) contracts for construction of NPPs for different countries, proved to be too ambitious and hardly feasible without the facilities of Atommash.
 Lease of the production facilities which used to belong to Atommash OJSC, transferred to EMK-Atommash JSC after the bankruptcy of the former, and then again to "Energomash-Atommash" LLC (part of Mr. Stepanov's Energomash Group) appears strange, considering the fact that Stepanov was jailed for large-scale fraud committed in Russia and abroad.
 The Federal Antimonopoly Service of Russia (FAS), by its decision of October 16, met the petition filed by the Engineering Company AEM-technology regarding the acquisition for temporary ownership and use under a lease contract of up to 100% of fixed production assets of Atommash.